Welcome to my personal blog!

-Today and after 10 months of starting my very first blog I am proud to say that I consider myself successful of what I’ve got so far, and, that is why now I want to go one step forward.
+Today and after 2 years of starting my very first blog I am proud to say that I consider myself successful of what I’ve got so far, and, that is why now I want to go one step forward.

 SO WHY THE PASSIVE INCOME WISE BLOG

 So that’s the question.
 Why am I creating Passive Income Wise instead of another Niche Site and earn more money?
 I had these thoughts in my mind for quite a while.
-I could have chosen a good Niche Site with a good keyword research but instead I decided to create PIW.
+I could have chosen a good Niche Site with good keyword research but instead, I decided to create PIW.

-I finally decided that it was time to share my experience and hopefully to inspire new people to the Passive Income world.
+I finally decided that it was time to share my experience and hope to inspire new people to the Passive Income world.
 Time to revert all the knowledge I gained so far thanks to reading amazing bloggers.
 You can find them in the page: